MicrosoftDocs/azure-reference-other/studio-module-reference/latent-dirichlet-allocation.md

 + The theory is discussed in this paper, available as a PDF download: [Online Learning for Latent Dirichlet Allocatio: Hoffman, Blei, and Bach](http://machinelearning.wustl.edu/mlpapers/paper_files/NIPS2010_1291.pdf)

 + The implementation in this module is based on the [Vowpal Wabbit library](https://github.com/JohnLangford/vowpal_wabbit/wiki/Latent-Dirichlet-Allocation) (version 8) for LDA.

 For more information, see the [Technical Notes](#bkmk_AboutLDA) section.

-### How to use LDA in an experiment

- To use this module, you pass in a dataset that contains a column of text, either raw or preprocessed, and indicate how many categories you want to extract from the text.
-You can also set options for how you want punctuation handled, how large the terms are that you are extracting, and so forth.
-For details on how to prepare the text and configure the module, see [How to Configure Latent Dirichlet Allocation](#bkmk_HowTo).

-When you run the experiment, the LDA module uses Bayes theorem to determine what topics might be associated with individual words.
-Words are not exclusively associated with any topics or groups; instead, each n-gram has a learned probability of being associated with any of the discovered classes.

-**Results**

-The module creates these outputs:

--   The source text, together with a score for each category

--   A feature matrix, containing extracted terms and coefficients for each category

--   A transformation, which you can save and reapply to new text used as input

-Because this module uses the Vowpal Wabbit library, it is very fast.
-For more information about Vowpal Wabbit, see the [GitHub repository](https://github.com/JohnLangford/vowpal_wabbit) which includes tutorials and an explanation of the algorithm..

-### Related Tasks

- See the [Cortana Analytics Gallery](http://azure.microsoft.com/documentation/services/machine-learning/models/) for examples of experiments that use natural language processing in Python, feature hashing, and other text processing techniques.

 ## <a name="bkmk_HowTo"></a>How to Configure Latent Dirichlet Allocation

+This module requires a dataset that contains a column of text, either raw or preprocessed.

 1. Add the **Latent Dirichlet Allocation** module to your experiment.

 2. As input for the module, provide a dataset containing one or more text columns.